Water-efficient appliances and fixtures, combined with sensible water use, saves money and helps keep our reserves at sustainable levels.

 There will also be savings on energy bills because less water will need to be heated.

-To provide a comfortable shower, all 4-star showerheads must now pass tests for spray force and coverage.
+To provide a comfortable shower, all 4 and 5-star showerheads must now pass tests for spray force and coverage.

 There are free showerhead exchange programs in some cities and regions around Australia.
 See our rebates sorter, your local council or water retailer.